-Training & Education: MCV/VCU, John Tyler Community College, J. Seargent Reynolds, Strayer University, Chesterfield Technical Center, Medical Careers Institute and Bryant Stratton
+Training & Education: MCV/VCU, John Tyler Community College, J. Seargent Reynolds, Strayer University, Chesterfield Technical Center, Medical Careers Institute, Centura College, Forbis College, and Bryant Stratton

 Government: Chesterfield County Departments of Social Services, Mental Health, Health Department, and the Sheriff’s Office, Chesterfield County Public Schools and other government agencies

 Other non profits: Senior Connections, Shepherd’s Center of Chesterfield, Crater Community Hospice, Lifelong Learning Center and the Chester YMCA, Jenkins Foundation, John Randolph Foundation, Richmond Memorial Health Foundation, Chesterfield County Public Schools, Project Homes, Cultural Arts Center of Glen Allenand Greater Richmond Aquatics Partnership

 The future will bring exponential changes in the population of seniors.
 Globally,65+ world population was 516 million in 2009, and it is projected to triple by 2050 to 1.53 billion.
 The oldest segment of our population, those 85+, will increase fivefold from 40 million to 219 million.
 Chesterfield has the fastest growing population of seniors in the Central Virginia Region.
 The current population of Chesterfield County is 316,000, and the current 65+ is about 10% of the total population which closely mirrors state and national trends.
 However, by 2020 the 65+ population in Chesterfield will increase by 80% and by 2030 it will increase by 160% according to Chesterfield County demographers.
 The time for community action is now.
 As a community we must plan and provide appropriate and affordable housing along with coordination of services to meet what will be a monumental task in providing support for the age wave that is upon us.
-Lucy Corr Village has a 45 year reputation as a leader in senior housing and services and our visionary leadership is dedicated to being a community partner in this endeavor to support our elderly, no matter their financial resources.
-Additionally, Lucy Corr Village provides a free Dental Clinic through funding received by Lucy Corr Foundation.
+Lucy Corr has a 45 year reputation as a leader in senior housing and services and our visionary leadership is dedicated to being a community partner in this endeavor to support our elderly, no matter their financial resources.
+Additionally, Lucy Corr provides a free Dental Clinic through funding received by Lucy Corr Foundation.
 Additionally, educational materials and supplies to assist caretakers in providing daily oral hygiene are available.
-Altria Employees Community Fund is supporting the chaplaincy program at LCV and art and music programs in the adult day center and provided a conversion van to transport disabled residents to doctor appointments.
+Altria Employees Community Fund has supported the chaplaincy program at LC and art and music programs in the adult day center and provided a conversion van to transport disabled residents to doctor appointments.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.